defenseunicorns/uds-software-factory/adr/0002-keycloak-gitlab.md

 #### Custom Code
 **Pros:**
 - Flexibility: You can tailor the provisioning process to your exact needs, ensuring it fits your organization perfectly.
-- No exteranl depdency: You can do this with what GitLab already offers, no need for external OSS tools.
+- No exteranl dependency: You can do this with what GitLab already offers, no need for external OSS tools.

 **Cons:**
 - More Work: You'll have to write and maintain the code yourself, which can be a lot of work.